cortexproject/cortex/docs/blocks-storage/production-tips.md

 ### Ensure caching is enabled

 The store-gateway heavily relies on caching both to speed up the queries and to reduce the number of API calls to the storage bucket.
 Ensure [caching](./store-gateway.md#caching) is properly configured and [properly scaled](#ensure-memcached-is-properly-scaled).

+### Ensure bucket index is enabled

+The bucket index reduces the number of API calls to the storage bucket and the startup time of the store-gateway.
+Ensure [bucket index](./bucket-index.md) is enabled for the store-gateway.

 ### Ensure a high number of max open file descriptors